-The hard reality continued with the second session, moderated by Dr. Yeah Kim Leng, Professor of Economics at Sunway University's Business School.
-Presenters for this session were economists Dr. Mohd Afzanizam Abdul Rashid, Chief Economist of Bank Islam, and Prof. Dr. Edmund Terence Gomez, Professor of Political Economy at the
+The hard reality continued with the second session, moderated by Dr Yeah Kim Leng, Professor of Economics at Sunway University's Business School.
+Presenters for this session were economists Dr Mohd Afzanizam Abdul Rashid, Chief Economist of Bank Islam, and Prof Dr Edmund Terence Gomez, Professor of Political Economy at the

 However, with the easing of restrictions, economic activity has gradually resumed but there is no certainty that it will continue on this recovery trajectory.
 A great deal depends on the availability of a vaccine; until then, economies can generally be expected to be in recession.
-Although the government has made several policy responses to mitigate the impact of the pandemic on the economy, pain cannot be avoided.
-One policy response has been to reduce bank rates; a second has been to pump cash into the system.
-This quantitative easing has been a standard response in most countries around the world.
+Although the government has made several policy responses to mitigate the impact of the

-"There is a lot of liquidity in the world at the moment," remarked Dr. Afzanizam, adding that money had a way of finding emerging markets because these were likely to provide higher returns on investment.
+"There is a lot of liquidity in the world at the moment," remarked Dr Afzanizam, adding that money had a way of finding emerging markets because these were likely to provide higher returns on investment.
 Amid the stuttering projections and generally gloomy markets, however, there have been distinct signs of recovery in certain industrial sectors, such as, surprisingly, the automotive industry.
 He confirmed that the number of vehicles sold increased in July, from 45,000 to almost 50,000; there was a resumption of economic activity, albeit not at previous levels quarter-on-quarter.